 - Immediate symptoms occurring in 48 hours to 4 weeks following childbirth

 - Symptoms occurring from 1 to 6 months after childbirth

 - Delayed symptoms occurring from 6 months to 1 year after childbirth

 - Long-term, residual symptoms that may not occur until 1 to 4 years after childbirth

-Many women begin to experience prenatal anxiety during the 3 to 4 months prior to giving birth.
+Many women begin to experience prenatal anxiety during the 3 to 4 months before giving birth.
 These symptoms often carry over after delivering the child.
 They can transition into symptoms of postpartum depression or postpartum anxiety disorders.

 In some cases, women start to experience postpartum depression symptoms almost immediately.
 Symptoms can begin in as little as 48 hours and up to 4 weeks after childbirth.
 These symptoms are often acute and severe.
 They can be debilitating during this time immediately following childbirth.

 1 to 6 Months Postpartum

 6 Months to 1 Year Postpartum

 Some women may not exhibit any symptoms until 6 months following childbirth.
 These delayed symptoms can be shocking for many women to cope with.
-Therefore, it is important to be aware of postpartum depression signs and symptoms.
+Therefore, it is important to know postpartum depression signs and symptoms.

 1 to 4 Years Postpartum

 Progression of Symptoms

 Postpartum depression progresses differently for each woman.
-Depending on the form that the condition takes, many women may feel their most intense symptoms initially, followed by a gradual recovery.
+Depending on the condition’s form, many women may initially feel their most intense symptoms, followed by a gradual recovery.

 In other cases, women may feel subtle symptoms at first.
 These symptoms intensify and worsen in the following weeks.
 Some women start out with certain sets of symptoms, only to have them shift weeks after giving birth.

-For example, many women start out feeling tired, sad and anxious.
+For example, many women feel tired, sad, and anxious.
 These feelings progress into irritability, anger, frustration and self-blame in the following weeks.

 The progression toward recovery depends on how soon the mother receives appropriate treatment.
-Women should report their postpartum depression signs and symptoms to their doctor as soon as possible.
-This will allow the mother and her family to learn about the condition, receive appropriate treatment and cope with symptoms.
+Women should report their postpartum depression signs and symptoms to their doctor immediately.
+This will allow the mother and her family to learn about the condition, receive appropriate treatment, and cope with symptoms.